CodePipeWrangler/code_jitsu_gh/genomics/consensus_seq/readme.md

 # Consensus Sequence Finder

-This script extracts a consensus sequence from a given biological sequence alignment.
+This script extracts a consensus sequence from a FASTA file or sequence alignment.

 ## Requirements